aromatt/side-cli/README.md

 <img src="./images/copipe_small.svg" width="25%">

 copipe is a line-based text-processing utility that fills a gap between tools like sed, awk, grep, and xargs.
-It enables the use of one or more [coprocesses](https://en.wikipedia.org/wiki/Coprocess) to filter or modify a text stream.
+It enables the use of one or more to filter or modify a text stream.

-Coprocesses are underused in pipelines, probably because there is not an easy way to use them.
+[Coprocesses](https://en.wikipedia.org/wiki/Coprocess) are underused in pipelines, probably because there is not an easy way to use them.
 You can do it with [gawk](https://www.gnu.org/software/gawk/manual/html_node/Two_002dway-I_002fO.html) or bash's [coproc builtin](https://www.gnu.org/software/bash/manual/html_node/Coprocesses.html), but